sergiopvilar/sergiovilar.github.io/_posts/2015-09-14-wordpress-development-environment.md

 First of all you need a *LAMP* stack or something similar.
 Then you need to download a copy of WordPress, copy your theme (or plugin) and finally install WordPress.

-Well, fortunately we are in 2015 and someone has invented something to make our life easier:
+Well, fortunately we are in 2015 and someone has invented something to make our life easier<!--more-->:

 [Docker](http://docker.io) is a platform that allows the creation of containers to setup development and production environments.
 So we can turn all that painfull process into a piece of cake.